Terms and conditions for the purchase of tickets, classes, courses, studio hire, and the use of The Cockpit website.

-You can apply to us to change a ticket to another date up to 24 hours before the show.
+6.1.1 You can apply to us to change a ticket to another date up to 24 hours before the show.
 If we are able to, we will change the booking to another date within the same run.
-There is a fee of £2 for this., payable when the change is made.
+There is a fee of £2.00 per ticket for this, payable when the change is made.
 Application to change a ticket date should be made within box-office hours either by phone 0207 258 2925 or in person.
 We are sorry but where no other dates for the same show are available we are not able to change or refund your ticket.

 6.2.
 Courses and classes

 6.2.1 Drop In Classes Transfers can be made within the same class and with more than 24 hours notice only.
 We reserve the right to refuse a transfer if booking for the requested date has not yet opened.